10 Facts You Didn’t Know About the Sports and Rehabilitation Therapy Program at Fremont University

 Few schools offer training specifically in sports therapy.
 Instead, many schools offer a massage therapy program that consists of one or two sports therapy classes, but does not prepare students for a Sports Therapy career.
-Fremont College not only offers a Sports Therapy program, the program is accelerated allowing students to earn a degree and begin working as a Sports Therapist in a little over one year.
+Fremont University not only offers a Sports Therapy program, the program is accelerated allowing students to earn a degree and begin working as a Sports Therapist in a little over one year.
 The current demand for Sports Therapists means there is no better time to obtain sports therapy training and pursue a career in the field.
-Continue reading to learn more about the Sports Therapy program at Fremont College and find out how you can become a Sports Therapist in just 15 months.
+Continue reading to learn more about the Sports Therapy program at Fremont University and find out how you can become a Sports Therapist in just 15 months.

 1. The Sports and Rehabilitation Therapy program takes just 15 months to complete

 Fremont offers an Associate of Science degree in Sports and Rehabilitation Therapy that takes just 15 months to complete.
 Our accelerated degree program will allow you to earn a degree and begin working in your field in a little over one year.
-Unlike some degree programs, graduates of the Sports Therapy program at Fremont College are equipped with the necessary skills to begin working as a sports therapist right away upon program completion.
+Unlike some degree programs, graduates of the Sports Therapy program at Fremont University are equipped with the necessary skills to begin working as a sports therapist right away upon program completion.